 SC and Ors v SSWP EWCA Civ 615

 In the earlier High Court case, the original challenge was allowed in part in a judgment given on 20 April 2018.
 The Court accepted the claimant's arguments that the ordering restriction on the kinship care exception was perverse and therefore unlawful.
-The wider challenge to the policy as a whole was dismissed and CPAG appealed against this decision.
+The wider challenge to the policy as a whole was dismissed and this is the issue that CPAG is continuing to challenge in the upcoming Supreme Court hearing.
 Meanwhile, in November 2018, the DWP/HMRC brought in amending legislation to remove the ordering restriction from both the kinship care and adopted children exceptions.
 Read the High Court judgment and our statement about the judgment.

 Background to this case: